babel/notes/2018/2018-05/may-21.md

 ### Babylon plugin (options)

-- Decorators and flow parser plugin added options
+- Decorators and flow parser plugin added options (because of multiple implementations)
 - Logan raised an issue about potential issues with ordering (https://github.com/babel/babel/issues/7984).
 - I think we agree options will be necessary in the future, but we should really determine the correct behavior regarding options/infra
 - Stage 0-2 proposals are inherently unstable and may have multiple implementations so we should figure out how to handle that in Babel